opnsense/docs/source/manual/how-tos/cloud_backup.rst

 "service user" you've just created.

 -  Go to https://drive.google.com
--  Choose "NEW" and the folder to create a new folder, the name doesn't really matter (for example type OPNsense).
+-  Choose **NEW** (upper left of the screen) and **Folder** to create a new folder, the name doesn't really matter (for example type OPNsense)
--  right click the newly created folder and choose share
+-  Right click the newly created folder and choose **Share**

-   -  paste the email address from the service account and "send"
+   -  Paste the email address from the service account and click **Send**

--  Now open the folder and copy the folder ID ( in the url, the last piece after #/folders/, it's quite long)
+-  Now open the folder and copy the folder ID from the url.
+The folder ID is the last piece of the URL after `#/folders/`

 .. rubric:: Setup the account in OPNsense
    :name: setup-the-account-in-opnsense